-In the New Testament, Matthew reminds us that where your treasure is, there will your heart be also… We have been given the great gift of agency.
+In the New Testament, Matthew reminds us that where your treasure is, there will your heart be also… Agency is a great gift that we have been given.

 We have the power to choose good or bad.
-We can choose to be happy or not.
+To choose to be happy or not.
 We can choose to fail or to learn.
 This is the one gift no one can take from us—the power to choose.

 Which wolf will you feed?

 There is a story told of an old Cherokee teaching his grandson about life.
 “A fight is going on inside me,” he said to the boy.

 “It is a terrible fight, and it is between two wolves.
 One is evil: he is anger, envy, sorrow, regret, greed, arrogance, self-pity, guilt, resentment, inferiority, lies, false pride, superiority, and ego.”